-Studies have revealed the teenage brain is not completely hardwired just yet.
+Studies have revealed the teenage brain is not completely hardwired yet.
 Adolescents differ from adults in the way they respond, solve problems and make decisions.
 It’s why teaching them to drive defensively – or always anticipating potential threats – is so critical.

 The best way to learn involves verbally repeating what we’ve learned, or the “show me” technique.
-During our real-time driving excursions, student drivers will have the chance to offer positive affirmation around decisions made in real time.
+During our real-time driving excursions, student drivers will have the chance to offer positive affirmation around decisions made in real-time.
 Plus, they will be asked to repeat and affirm the lessons they learned both in the classroom and while practicing.
 This “teach-back” method is used frequently by health care professionals when ensuring patients understand the information and instructions they have been given.
 HPT has adopted this method to ensure teens can verbalize what they’ve learned for practical application in the future.

-Our methodology helps your teen gain what we call the, “1-second advantage.”
+Our methodology helps your teen gain what we call the “1-second advantage.”
 It’s a kind of insurance policy that helps them to make informed decisions over impulsive ones.